TextSLAM: Visual SLAM with Planar Text Features: Experiment

-The statistic of angular errors are presented in \Fig{fig:Neval_Text} and one of the test results are shown in \Fig{fig:TextORBMap}.
-The results show that the 3D text map produced by TextSLAM is substantially better than that of the plane fitting approach based on ORB-SLAM.
+The statistic of angular errors are presented in \Fig{fig:Neval_Text} and one of the mapping results is visually presented in \Fig{fig:TextORBMap}.
+The results demonstrate that the 3D text map produced by TextSLAM is substantially better than that of the plane fitting approach based on ORB-SLAM.
 The reason is that the point clouds generated by ORB-SLAM are in fact noisy as shown in \Fig{fig:TextORBMap}.
-We carefully checked what causes those noisy points and found that some of them were caused by wrong feature correspondences because of repetitive text patterns, while some of them had no visually wrong feature correspondence, which we suspect may be caused by inaccurate feature extraction.
+We carefully checked what causes those noisy points and speculate that it may be caused by incorrect feature location or correspondences in the images.